m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/overview.md

 The demo CA expires in five years, however, whenever the domain is recreated, the entire set of certificates are regenerated so you _must_ import the demo CA again.

-If you have any external client that needs to communicate with WebLogic Servers using SSL, then you need to import the current self-signing CA cert, `democacert.der`, into your local trust store; previously imported certificates will _not_ work.
+If you have any external client that needs to communicate with WebLogic Servers using SSL, then you need to import the current self-signing CA cert, `democacert.der`, into your local trust store.

 ```shell
  keytool -importcert -keystore <keystore path> -alias wlscacert  -file $HOME/Downloads/democacer.der